m0t0r/teamcity-demo-project/README.md

 1. npm install
 2. grunt install
 ```
-MongoDB database is in use in this project as well, in order to get support a MongoLab account was created and used in this project, if you wish to chage this, you need to change config options at ```server/config/config.js```
+MongoDB database is in use in this project as well, in order to get support a MongoLab account was created and used in this project, if you wish to change this, you need to change config options at ```server/config/config.js```